cloudfoundry/summit-training-classes/basics/slides/README.md

 Some non-technical students may be confused what an "app instance" is.
 It may be necessary to delve into what a VM is when talking about Diego Cells, and also to explain containerisation at some level (ranging from "_apps can't see each other_" to a full explanation).

 That staging containers are destroyed has security benefits - build tooling is not present in running droplets.

+## 4. Buildpacks

+Explain the rationale for buildpacks and the benefits they bring.

+### Key Takeaways

+* Buildpacks save developers from having to know or care how their apps become runnable - **they provide a separation of concerns**.
+* **Buildpacks allow operators control** over what middleware and languages are available on their platform.
+* Because CF keeps app code and droplets separately, **_operators_ can restage an app** to update its dependencies (and therefore patch security issues), without needing the app team's involvement.
+* Buildpacks are _just scripts_.
+* Restriction of buildpacks and their capabilities is often important in regulated environments.

+### Notes

+Students often benefit from examples of what "dependencies" really means in this context, so providing an explanation in relation to languages they're familiar with will help.
+Perhaps clarify to Java developers that the Java Buildpack does not compile their code or pull down Maven dependencies.
+By contrast, the Golang buildpack _does_ compile source code!

+This module is a good opportunity to highlight the differences between pushing apps and using buildpacks, versus pushing Docker images.
+The latter can't be restaged and are opaque to the operator - the people running the platform have no idea of what has been pushed.
+Buildpacks also save a lot of effort in CI pipelines in comparison to building and pushing Docker images.